Photo by Krzysztof Golik

 Price: €300–1,200/night | Location: Via del Vantaggio 14, Piazza del Popolo

-The First Roma Arte is Rome’s finest gallery hotel — contemporary Italian art throughout every space (the rooms, the corridors, the common areas), the extraordinary rooftop bar and restaurant (Acquaverde, extraordinary Tiber River and Saint Peter’s view), and the Piazza del Popolo neighborhood (one of Rome’s finest piazzas, the twin baroque churches, the Borghese Gallery accessible on foot in 20 minutes).
+The First Roma Arte is Rome’s finest gallery hotel — contemporary Italian art throughout every space (the rooms, the corridors, the common areas), the striking rooftop bar and restaurant (Acquaverde, with a stunning Tiber River and Saint Peter’s view), and the Piazza del Popolo neighborhood (one of Rome’s finest piazzas, the twin baroque churches, the Borghese Gallery accessible on foot in 20 minutes).

 Hotel Campo de’ Fiori — Medieval Character